tiansiyuan/kubeflow-docs/docs/install/monitor.rst

       adminPassword: Grafana1!

-Add the following configMap to the section on additionalScrapeConfigs in the Helm chart.
+Add the following ConfigMap to the section ``additionalScrapeConfigs`` in the Helm chart.

 .. code-block:: shell